-Domovina strengthens monument protection: Sorbian culture secure sustainably!
+Domowina strengthens monument protection: sustainably securing Sorbian culture!

-Cottbus strengthens Sorbian/Wendish culture through a new working group and documentation of monuments.
+Cottbus strengthens the Sorbian/Wendish culture through a new working group and documentation of monuments.

-Domovina strengthens monument protection: Sorbian culture secure sustainably!
+Domowina strengthens monument protection: sustainably securing Sorbian culture!

-What is new from Cottbus/Chóśebuz?
-Sorbian and Wendish culture in the city has long been a hot iron.
-Heike Apelt from Domovina - Bund Lausitzer Sorben e.
-V. now officially belongs to the working group "Sorbian/Wendish monuments of the city of Cottbus/Chóśebuz - I Serbske Pomniki Města Cottbus/Chóśebuz".
-This appeal was made on the proposal of Mayor Tobias Schick and was discussed at the last quarter of September.
-The next steps for the preservation and maintenance of the cultural treasures were also determined.
+What’s new from Cottbus/Chóśebuz?
+The Sorbian and Wendish cultures have long been hot topics in the city.
+Heike Apelt from Domowina – Association of Lusatian Sorbs.
+V. now officially belongs to the working group “Sorbian/Wendish monuments of the city of Cottbus/Chóśebuz – I Serbske pomniki města Cottbus/Chóśebuz”.
+This appointment was made at the suggestion of Mayor Tobias Schick and was discussed at the last quarterly meeting in September.
+The next steps for the preservation and care of the cultural treasures were also determined.

 A central concern of the working group is the preservation of Sorbian and Wendish cultural evidence, especially with regard to art in architecture.
 Many of these important pieces of evidence have not yet been definitively secured, and the city of Cottbus/Chóśebuz would now like to address this specifically.
 Some valuable murals can already be found, especially in the city center, including in the city promenade and in the Wendish Quarter, as well as memorial plaques that commemorate important personalities.
 The Slavic castle ramparts in Sielow/Žylow and in Mitte/Srjejź are also of great importance as archaeological monuments.